 The puzzle of Elgar’s Enigma Variations has inspired a fascinating array of proposed solutions from diverse perspectives, each with their own merits and some seeming to have supporting evidence.
-No suggested solution for the Enigma riddle(s) can be proven or even disproven as ‘the definitive answer’ – it is a matter of opinion if any solution feels right, and Elgar’s music and his puzzle (or two puzzles) will always be greater than any proposed solution (but my confidence in my theory is growing daily).
+No suggested solution for the Enigma riddle(s) can be proven as ‘the definitive answer’ (in spite of claims by some that the solution can be proven) – it is a matter of opinion if any solution is convincing, and Elgar’s music will always be greater than any proposed ‘solution’.

 The Enigma Puzzle(s).

-From looking at Elgar’s program notes from the first performance, I firstly believe that there are at least three separate puzzles and that the words ‘through and over’ (applying only to the second puzzle) have been misinterpreted completely:
+From looking at Elgar’s program notes from the first performance, I firstly believe that the puzzle is divided into multiple parts and that the words of almost every part of it have been misinterpreted:

 The idea of two separate Enigma puzzles is not a new one.
-Dora Penny expressed this viewpoint in her fascinating book ‘Edward Elgar – Memories of a Variation’ (1937).
-However, I now believe there are at least three puzzles, with the third one concerning the ‘chief character’ linked to the other clues.
+Dora Penny expressed this viewpoint in her book ‘Edward Elgar – Memories of a Variation’ (1937).
+However, I believe there are as many as four parts to the puzzle, with the Maeterlinck reference providing an additional hint.

 Puzzle 1: Bars 1-6 and the ‘Dark Saying’.

 This part of the theory relates specifically to bars 1-6 of the Enigma Theme (up to the double bar line), and places particular emphasis on an unusual statement Elgar made: